Caisson (lock gate): Ship caissons

 The first caissons to be used to close docks in this way were 'ship caissons'.
 These are a floating hull which resembles that of a particularly tall boat.

-This 'bateau-porte' is an seventeenth century French invention.
+This 'bateau-porte' is a seventeenth century French invention.
 In 1683, Peter Arnold constructed the first for the arsenal dockyard at Rochefort.
 The first ship caissons were constructed of wood, by traditional boatbuilding methods, but were later of wrought iron plates and later of steel.

 Inside the caisson are ballast spaces, filled with water for stability.
 An upper space is sealed from the rest and this may contain either water, to sink the caisson firmly into its socket in the dock, or else pumped dry and allowing it to float free.

 To seal the gate the enlarged 'keel' of the ship caisson fits closely into a groove in the stonework of the lock opening.
 Flexible material is attached to this prominent keel and seals the water.
 Originally rope or oakum packing was used.
 Modern caissons use neoprene rubber.
 To make use of the pressure of water acting on the caisson, the seal is not placed on the base of the keel, but on the dry side.
 Water pressure thus presses the caisson, and seal, firmly against the stonework.

 For strength, as the caisson has to resist a considerable pressure of deep water against its air-filled ballast spaces, many caissons still retain a curved or boat-shaped hull.
 In modern caissons this is usually simplified to a single-curvature arch, rather than a compound curved hull.
 Some shipyards made a particular trade of building caissons or lock gates.
 Edward Finch's bridge works was established in Chepstow in the mid 19th century to build ironwork for Brunel's Chepstow Railway Bridge directly above it.
 As the narrowness and high tides of the River Wye limited the size of the ships that could be built there, they came to specialise in caisson work and supplied most of the docks along the Bristol Channel and beyond.